-The Education Fund is budgeted to end FY2020 with an excess revenue over expeditures of \$901 after transfers.
+The Education Fund is budgeted to end FY2021 with an excess expenditures over revenue of \$628,538 after transfers.

-Total revenue in the Education Fund is budgeted to decrease \$205,785 or 0.71% from the FY2019 Budget and is comprised of the following changes:
+Total revenue in the Education Fund is budgeted to decrease \$49,555 or 0.17% from the FY2020 Budget and is comprised of the following changes:

-- 1.34% increase in Property Tax revenue associated with a 1.50% increase in EAV and a flat tax levy compared to prior year - 49.59% increase in State Sources revenue based on estimates on how Illinois State will move forward in Higher Education funding - 12.13% decrease in Tuition & Fee revenue based on flat tuition rates and a decrease in enrollment
+- 4.45% increase in Property Tax revenue associated with a 2.65% increase in EAV and a flat tax levy compared to prior year - 3.46% decrease in State Sources revenue based on flat state funding and a reduction of credit hours greater than other Illinois Community Colleges, hence reducing Black Hawk College allocation from ICCB - 0.76% decrease in Tuition & Fee revenue based on flat tuition rates and a decrease in enrollment

-Total expenditures in the Education Fund are budgeted to increase \$250,429 or 0.87% from the FY2019 Budget and are comprised of the following changes:
+Total expenditures in the Education Fund are budgeted to increase \$729,884 or 2.51% from the FY2020 Budget and are comprised of the following changes:

-- 1.48% increase in Salaries as a result of negotiated contracts and restructuring - 0.96% increase in Benefits as a result of negotiated contracts, restructuring, and projected claims for FY2020 - 12.72% increase in Contractual Services to reflect actual contracts including ITS Infrastructure improvements and enhanced payment processing options - 8.95% increase in Materials and Supplies to better reflect actual activity and as a result of the need for new instructional supplies - 39.54% increase in Fixed Charges to reflect increases in actual activity - 11.11% decrease in Scholarships, Grants, and Waivers to reflect actual activity, including declining enrollment
+- 0.92% increase in Salaries as a result of the Illinois minimum wage increase, negotiated contracts, and restructuring - 10.32% increase in Benefits as a result of negotiated contracts, restructuring, and projected claims for FY2021 based on historical claims - 7.64% increase in Contractual Services to reflect actual contracts including data analytics software for institutional research and consulting for leadership training and management - 17.92% decrease in Fixed Charges to reflect decreases in actual activity - 2.00% decrease in Scholarships, Grants, and Waivers to reflect actual activity, including declining enrollment

-Total revenue is projected to decrease \$2,924,557 or 9.18% from FY2011 actual, driven primarily by a 15.13% decrease in Tuition & Fees, a 24.84% decrease in State Funding, partially offset by a 36.16% increase in Property Tax revenue.
+Total revenue is projected to decrease \$1,772,736 or 5.78% from FY2012 actual, driven primarily by a 10.05% decrease in Tuition & Fees, a 23.96% decrease in State Funding, partially offset by a 37.45% increase in Property Tax revenue.

-Total expenditures are projected to decrease \$845,992 or 2.83% from FY2011 actual, driven primarily by a 4.21% decrease in Salaries and Benefits, an 18.57% decrease in Scholarships, Grants, and Waivers, offset by a 63.32% increase in Contractual Services, a 19.91% increase in Materials and Supplies, and a 56.96% increase in Conference and Meetings.
+Total expenditures are projected to decrease \$1,150,853 or 3.72% from FY2012 actual, driven primarily by a 7.17% decrease in Salaries and Benefits, an 14.06% decrease in Scholarships, Grants, and Waivers, offset by a 83.90% increase in Contractual Services, a 21.09% increase in Materials and Supplies, and a 61.54% increase in Conference and Meetings.

-Education Fund Revenue and Expenditure Summary FY2011 through FY2020
+Education Fund Revenue and Expenditure Summary FY2012 through FY2021